Ekspla: Awards

 In 2005, EKSPLA was awarded as the knowledge economy company of the year.
 The award was given as an acknowledgement of the company's constant investments and achievements in development and marketing of knowledge-based products, cooperation with research institutions, and support to the knowledge-based economy development projects.

 In 2007, EKSPLA CEO Kestutis Jasiunas, together with other scientists and entrepreneurs (Dr. Romualdas Danielius, Dr. Rimantas Kraujalis and Prof. Habil.
 Dr. Algis Petras Piskarskas), received the Partnership Award of the National Advancement Awards.
 This was an acknowledgement of major contributions to Lithuania laser science and industry consolidation.

+In 2023, Kęstutis Jasiūnas, former CEO of EKSPLA, was awarded the Lifetime Achievement award by the European Photonics Industry Consortium, EPIC.

+The same year, EKSPLA’s senior engineer Dr. Romaldas Antanavičius was included in the Photonics100 list of 2024 for his genius in developing tunable wavelength lasers.
+The list is composed by the Electro Optics magazine, it celebrates people that drive the photonics industry forward – the innovators, the boundary-pushers, the disruptors, the out-of-the-box thinkers and the R&D rock stars.

+EKSPLA also holds two prestigious Prism Awards by SPIE, unofficially also known as the photonics Oscars, given by the International Society for Optics and Photonics: for the NT200 nanosecond tunable wavelength laser system series, won in 2010, and for the femtosecond laser FemtoLux 30, awarded in 2024.

+The company has also been recognized with the Laser Focus World Awards on two occasions, claiming the Gold award in 2022 for the FemtoLux 30 and receiving Bronze honors in 2023 for the PT277-XIR series laser.

 Products

-EKSPLA has 8 product lines: scientific lasers and laser systems, industrial lasers, laser spectroscopy, and laser electronics components.
+EKSPLA has 4 product lines: scientific lasers and laser systems, industrial lasers, laser spectroscopy, and laser electronics components.
 The company manufactures and supplies photonic products and services for OEM and R&D applications.

 Lasers and laser systems

 Since its foundation, the company was manufacturing only flash-lamp pumped lasers.
 But as diode pumping results in better overall efficiency and beam quality, a decision was made to replace them with diode-pumped lasers.
 Currently the EKSPLA laser product line comprises mainly tunable wavelength and diode-pumped lasers.